spark404/STM32F769I-DISCO_Blank_Project/README.md

 Using QSPI Memory for images
 ---

-With the example above the image is loaded from the scarce flash.
+With the example code above the image is loaded from the scarce flash.
 If you start adding more code that will become an issue.
 The board has SDRAM connected with QSPI to offer additional space for static stuff like this.
-At the cost of a little performance as this access memory is slower.
+At the cost of a little performance as memory access is slower using QSPI.

-The correct attributes are set in image.h to make use of this memory, but changes to the .ld files is required as will to tell the linked where to put the data.
+The correct linker attributes are set in image.h to tell the linker to put the image in the SDRAM, but changes to the .ld files are required to tell the linker where to put the data.

 Edit the files STM32F769NIHX_FLASH.ld and STM32F769NIHX_RAM.ld.
-In the MEMORY defenition add
+In the MEMORY section add:

 ```
 QSPI (rx)         : ORIGIN = 0x90000000, LENGTH = 64M
 ```

-And near the bottom of the file before the closing bracket add
+And near the bottom of the file before the closing bracket add:

 ```
 ExtFlashSection : { *(ExtFlashSection) } >QSPI
 ```

-Note that you need to use the CubeProgrammer to specifically upload the part of the elf image that need to go into the QSPI memory.
-Enable the MX25L512G_STM32F769I-DISCO loader in the additional loaders section and configure the programmer to also load to address 0x90000000 by typing it in the Address field.
+Note that you need to use the CubeProgrammer to specifically upload the part of the elf image that needs to be place into the QSPI SDRAM memory.
+To do so enable the MX25L512G_STM32F769I-DISCO loader in the additional loaders section and configure the programmer to also load to address 0x90000000 by typing it in the Address field.